spellerberg/quire-rife/content/chapter6.md

 [^200]: Oates, *Rip Ford’s Texas by John Salmon Ford,* 342; August Santleben, *A Texas Pioneer,* (New York and Washington: The Neale Publishing Co, 1910), 22
 [^201]: Thomas Rife Record, 36th Texas Cavalry Regiment
 [^202]: Letter from Andrew G. Dickinson, Compiled Service Records of Confederate General and Staff Officers, and Nonregimental Enlisted Men, M331, Roll 75, RG 109, NARA
-[^203]: Journal of Arizona History, Vol. 33, No. 1, Spring 1992, 57
+[^203]: "Journal of Arizona History,"" Vol: 33, No. 1, Spring 1992, 57
 [^204]: Letter, to Col A G Dickinson, November 17, 1863, Combined Service Records Confederate General and Staff Officers, and Nonregimental Enlisted Men, M331, RG 109, NARA
 [^205]: United States War Department, Records of Confederate Soldiers who served during the Civil War, RG 109, Confederate Papers Relating to Citizens or Business Firms, 1861-65, M346, roll 941
 [^206]: Thompson, “Drama the Desert,” 109; United States War Department, The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies, Series 1 Vol. 15: 1033
 [^207]: Thomas Rife Record, 36th Texas Cavalry Regiment
 [^208]: Thomas Rife Record, 36th Texas Cavalry Regiment
 [^209]: Thomas Rife Record, 36th Texas Cavalry Regiment
-[^210]: San Antonio to El Paso Route, Map # 1004J, *Map Collection,* ARIS-TSLAC
+[^210]: "San Antonio to El Paso Route, Map  1004J,"" *Map Collection,* ARIS-TSLAC
-[^211]: United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1, Vol. 15: 1033
+[^211]: United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1, Vol: 15: 1033
 [^212]: Carlysle Graham Raht, *The Romance of Davis Mountains and Big Bend Country: A History,* (El Paso: The Rahtbooks Company, 1919), 151
 [^213]: Report of Capt.
 A.H.
 French to Brig.
 Gen. James H. Carleton, May 5,1864 Commander, Entry 3165, Letters Received, File 18F 1864, Records of the United States Army Continental Command, 1821-1920, RG 393, NARA
-[^214]: Roy L. Swift and Leavitt Corning Jr., *Three Roads to Chihuahua: The Great Wagon Roads that Opened the Southwest, 1823-1883,* (Austin: Eakin Press, 1988), 199-201; United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1, Vol. 34: 880
+[^214]: Roy L. Swift and Leavitt Corning Jr., *Three Roads to Chihuahua: The Great Wagon Roads that Opened the Southwest, 1823-1883,* (Austin: Eakin Press, 1988), 199-201; United States War Department, *The War of the Rebellion: a Compilation of the official Records of the Union and Confederate Armies,* Series 1, Vol: 34: 880
 [^215]: Capt.
 A.H.
 French to Brig.
 Gen. James H. Carleton, May 5,1864
-[^216]: The San Antonio Light, February 23, 1887
+[^216]: *The San Antonio Light,* February 23, 1887
 [^217]: *San Antonio Express,* August 11, 1881
 [^218]: Swift and Leavitt Corning Jr., *Three Roads to Chihuahua,* 356, note 60
 [^219]: Richter, *The Army in Texas During Reconstruction,* 13